josmar-crwdstffng/angular/aio/content/guide/component/component-structure.md

 The `templateUrl` property takes a string that specifies an HTML template file.
 The path for the `templateUrl` property is relative to the directory in which the component resides.

-The following code example displays a component with metadata that includes the `selector` and `templateUrl` properties.
+In the following code example, the metadata in a component includes the `selector` and `templateUrl` properties.

 <code-example format="typescript" header="A component with metadata for HTML template file" language="typescript">